 It has been used as part of injury prevention programs for athletes, with research showing that it can improve muscular strength and power as well as reduce the risk of injuries.
 Eccentric overload focuses on muscle adaptation, which helps to restore balance between active and passive structures within the kinetic chain.
 This helps to promote joint stability while also reducing the risk of overuse injuries due to weak or imbalanced muscles.

-The use of eccentric overload in prehabilitation programmes has been shown to improve overall performance by increasing range of motion, muscular strength and endurance.
+The use of eccentric overload in prehabilitation programs has been shown to improve overall performance by increasing range of motion, muscular strength and endurance.
 Furthermore, it can help athletes develop better coordination and proprioception, resulting in improved technique when performing sports-specific activities.

 Conclusion